Every piece of the Tabernacle of Moses refers to Jesus

 “For you know what was paid to set you free from the worthless manner of life handed down by your ancestors.
 It was not something that can be destroyed, such as silver or gold; it was the costly sacrifice of Christ, who was like a lamb without defect or flaw.”
 (1Pe 1:18-19)

-The brass tent pins of the Tabernacle of Moses also speaks of Christ.
+The brass tent pins of the Tabernacle of Moses also speak of Christ.

 Brass is resistant to rust and corrosion, speaking of the incorruptible life of Christ.
 Brass normally speaks of suffering.
 The pins were buried in the ground but also emerged from the ground, speaking of his death and resurrection.

-The Outer court served to preserve the sanctity of the tabernacle of Moses and to keep the wild animals a bay.
+The outer court served to preserve the sanctity of the tabernacle of Moses and to keep the wild animals at bay.
 It also drew a distinct line of demarcation between the camp on the outside and the tabernacle on the inside.
-God clearly draws a line between the church and the world and He calls for a life of separation.
+God clearly draws a line between the church and the world, and He calls for a life of separation.

 The Tabernacle of Moses

-The Tabernacle of Moses itself was also constructed out of bronze pillars and silver rods, but instead of using linen, was made from frames of acacia wood, overlaid with gold.
+The Tabernacle of Moses itself was also constructed out of bronze pillars and silver rods, but instead of using linen, it was made from frames of acacia wood overlaid with gold.

 “Make upright frames for the Tent out of acacia wood.”
 (Exo 26:15)

 Note that the frames had to be upright, that is, standing up.
-This relates closely with the armor of God.
+This relates closely to the armour of God.